Francois-Coleongco/LoadBalancer/README.md

 ## FUTURE:

-I'm hoping to work on a better algorithm than round-robin, perhaps using the standard deviation of each server with the mean of connections to calculate the best server to route to next.
+- Add a go routine to handle repinging and adding back of servers

+- Implement dynamic weighted round robin (perhaps as a basis, use static weights first) based off of server capacity and current number of connections

 ### Notes: